Skip to main content

 Security readiness, stated plainly.

 TvRMM is not currently SOC 2 audited.
-This page is self-attested and provided for transparency; it is not a SOC 2 report, certification, or independent assurance opinion.
+We are building and maintaining a SOC 2-aligned security program with an initial focus on Security, Availability, and Confidentiality.
+The materials in this public package are self-attested and provided for transparency.
+They are not a SOC 2 report, certification, or independent assurance opinion.

 What is already in place

-TvRMM already publishes its security model, responsible disclosure path, subprocessor list, DPA, retention policy, and customer-facing support boundaries.
-The initial SOC 2-aligned governance baseline was approved on 2026-07-01, covering system scope, policy set, control mapping, readiness mapping, and control ownership.
+TvRMM publishes its security model, responsible disclosure path, subprocessor list, DPA, retention policy, and customer-facing support boundaries.
+The initial SOC 2-aligned governance baseline was approved on 2026-07-01, and the initial isolated restore validation was completed in July 2026.

-Our readiness work is focused first on Security, Availability, and Confidentiality.
-The controls below summarize the commitments we are organizing, operating, and evidencing for customer review.
+The readiness program focuses first on Security, Availability, and Confidentiality.
+The controls below state the commitments and operating practices available for customer review.

 Control areaPublic summary

-Access controlProduction and customer data access are intended to use named accounts, least privilege, MFA where supported, and periodic review.
+Access controlTvRMM's access-control standard requires named accounts, least privilege, MFA where supported, and periodic review for production and customer-data access.

 Change managementProduct changes are tracked in Git.
 The app repo uses CI validation, and hosted deployments are explicit operator actions.